rust-lang/rust/doc/tutorial.md

-in blocks delineated by curly braces; there are control structures for branching and looping, like the familiar `if` and `while`; function calls are written `myfunc(arg1, arg2)`; operators are written the same and mostly have the same precedence as in C; comments are again like C.
+in blocks delineated by curly braces; there are control structures for branching and looping, like the familiar `if` and `while`; function calls are written `myfunc(arg1, arg2)`; operators are written the same and mostly have the same precedence as in C; comments are again like C;
+module names are separated with double-colon, `::`, as with C++.

 The main surface difference to be aware of is that the condition at the head of control structures like `if` and `while` do not require